Yard Waste Preparation Guidelines

 - Water deeply, but infrequently.
 (If you have clay soil, it is better to water more frequently for a shorter period of time.)

-- If you need a new mower, consider a push mower or an electric mulching lawn mower.
+- If you need a new mower, consider a rotary mower or an electric mulching lawn mower.
 The best mulching mowers can blow finely chopped clippings down into your lawn where they disappear from sight, decompose, and fertilize the lawn quickly.
 An electric mulching mower also cuts down on air pollution and a push mower eliminates it completely!

 Christmas Tree Collection

-Christmas trees can be recycled curbside by residents who receive refuse collection services from the City.
+Christmas trees can be recycled curbside by residents who receive trash collection services from the City.
 Trees should be set at your regular yard waste collection point, on your trash collection day.
 Trees collected during this time will be ground into mulch and available to residents in the spring.

 To prepare trees for collection, residents are reminded to: